edbkei/MO416AI/README.md

 v.016 - Updated 2020/05/02. updated mo416pacman.ipynb with more requirement traceability.
 Missing requirement items to reach v1.0, and be delivered to professor.
 Requirement [R6] computational cost, [R7] completeness, [R24] optimality, and [R16] The objective state test.
 Also, it shall be deleted unnecessary folders, only keeping folder Prototype3.
 Put your name and RA in the notebook by using github.

+v.017 - Updated 2020/05/05.
+Updated with addition of euclidean heuristic for gbfs and astar.
+Updated mo416pacman.ipynb, search2.py, search2Agents.py, layooutMO416b.lay (only one ghost position change), modellingClasses (.ppt and .pdf), modellingProposal.
+Put your name and RA in the notebook by using github.